If you're selling merch through eCommerce, choosing the right t-shirt colors is one of your first decisions.

 Navy blue offers versatility and sleek style, especially appealing to professionals, those seeking a polished look, and those looking for an alternative to a black tee, as navy blue often functions as yet another neutral.

-White or red designs are striking on a dark navy blue T-shirt; green and aqua designs also work beautifully.
+White or red designs are strikingly high contrast on a dark navy blue t-shirt; green and aqua designs also work beautifully.

-Light, pale blues are most often associated with spring, summer, or resort fashion, but this year, they've emerged as a fresh surprise shade for fall/winter 2024.
+Light, pale blues are most often associated with spring, summer, or resort fashion, but this year, they've emerged as a fresh surprise shade.

 Whether it's Plumager's Volcanic Red or Scarlet Smile, as reported by Pantone, all the reds are very much in this Fall.